Skip to main content

 Engagement graph

-The engagement graph provides an aggregate view of your audience’s viewing or listening experience, indicating which parts of the media kept their interest and which lost their attention.
-The blue part of the graph displays a second-by-second average engagement across all viewers and listeners, while the orange section indicates rewatches.
+The engagement graph provides an aggregate view of your audience’s viewing or listening experience, indicating which parts of the media held their interest and which lost it.
+The blue part of the graph shows second-by-second average engagement across all viewers and listeners, while the orange section shows rewatches.
 Engagement graphs are available for individual media in the “Engagement” tab of the “Analytics” page.

 Episodes

 Episodes refer to any video or audio file in a Wistia Channel.
 You can customize episodes and track their performance with your audience.
-Episodes in a Channel can be in a published or unpublished state.
+Episodes in a Channel can be either published or unpublished.
 Only published episodes will be visible to your audience.

 Export

-Exporting refers to the act of downloading content from Wistia.
+Exporting is the process of downloading content from Wistia.
 Users can export media files, analytics reports, Live registration data, and more.

 F